 Steps to Sell Your Hard Drives

-Option 1 – Sell Using eBay, Amazon, etc. or direct to private seller
+Option 1 – Sell Using eBay, Amazon, etc. or Directly to a Private Seller

-If you sell to an ITAD company, like Exit Technologies, then you can use their/our data center decommissioning service which, in addition to other things, ensures incredibly secure deletion of all data!
+If you sell to an ITAD company, like exIT Technologies, then you can use their/our data center decommissioning service which, in addition to other things, ensures incredibly secure hard drive destruction of all data!
 More on this later…